santa1993/spatial_services/README.md

 What things you need to run the service on Windows 64 bit

 ```
-Python27 (in order to have access to sqlite3.dll file in "C:\Python27\DLLs", otherwise download sqlite3.dll and set path to system variable)
+Python27
 Flask
 Sqlite with Spatialite extension
 ```

+You need Python27, in order to have access to sqlite3.dll file in "C:\Python27\DLLs", otherwise download sqlite3.dll and set path to system variable

 ### Installing

 Download mod_sptaialite http://www.gaia-gis.it/gaia-sins/windows-bin-amd64/
 ```
-extrac files and save dll flies on C:\ drive
+extract files and save dll flies on C:\ drive
 set path to system variable
 ```
 Download sptaialite-gui version 4.3.0  http://www.gaia-gis.it/gaia-sins/windows-bin-amd64/